|Policy Number||NYSF Policy 1.0|

 What is the purpose of this policy?

 NYSF takes the welfare and wellbeing of our staff, students, volunteers, and hosts seriously.

 This policy outlines NYSF’s policies and procedures to ensure the health and safety of any staff, students, volunteers, and hosts involved in NYSF in-person program events during the COVID-19 pandemic.

 Government directives and the law

-We refer you to the various Government websites (both Federal and State) which contain up-to-date information on Government policy on COVID-19.
+We refer you to the various government websites (both federal and state/territory) which contain up to date information on government policy on COVID-19.

-Details of all state and territory government health departments where you can find information on current COVID rules can be accessed at the Australian Government Department of Health website.
+Details of all state and territory government health departments where you can find information on current COVID-19 rules can be accessed on the Australian Government Department of Health website.

 What specific measures are we taking?

 To promote the health and safety of those participating in in-person visits during the NYSF Programs, NYSF will:

 1. Endeavour to provide and maintain a safe environment for all staff, students, volunteers, and hosts;